THE POLYGLOT LEXICON

 The lexicon is a long term project which today has over 3 600 entries and features 5 languages: English (with specifications as to words relating to US or UK references), French, Italian, Spanish & German.
 The most complete word entries are English, French and Italian.
 Little by little, we complete the definitions and add new words.
 We hope to later implement Chinese, Japanese, Russian & Arabic.

 Much more is to be done and we hope to be able to provide the users with images soon.
-Considering how intricate copyrights regulations are, AZ Jewels will be looking into partnerships and making another leap forward to bringing craftsmanship's knowledge to anyone caring to know more about jewellery and watchmaking.
+Considering how intricate copyrights regulations are, AZ Jewels looks into partnerships and making another leap forward to bringing craftsmanship's knowledge to anyone caring to know more about jewellery and watchmaking.

 Such an endeavour needs to be recognised by our peers.
 AZ Jewels look forward to creating its Scientific Committee as well.
 Along with the sources feeding the lexicon, a selection of passionate professionals will foster our project.

 Contemporary wording dedicated to 3D technologies, alongside other important aspects of the trade like Customs or Machining are equally important to handcraft, so I added them as well.
 In today’s international business world, these aspects are central to anyone in the trade: be they a designer, a jeweller, a salesperson, a financial director, a developer or a lapidary.

 Multiple sources were looked up to complete this project.
 Consulting on-line and printed dictionaries, books and cross-referencing information meant hours of research.